YIyukio/ejection_sweep/README.md

-# Ejectio and sweep analysis
+# Ejection and sweep analysis
 # 2018 Dataset

 This data is the velocity data for the recirculating flow chamber